Aditya190803/Chatbot/README.md

 ## Architecture

-LLMChat.co is built as a monorepo with a clear separation of concerns:
+Chatbot is built as a monorepo with a clear separation of concerns:

 ```
 ├── apps/